Get hooked on fishing with FREE Fishing Days in both Kansas and Missouri.

-FREE Fishing Days is an annual event where some states offer anglers the chance to fish without a license on designated days.
-The 2020 dates for Kansas and Missouri fall on the same weekend and are as follows:
+FREE Fishing Days is an annual event where some states allow anglers to fish without a license on designated days.
+The 2023 dates for Kansas and Missouri are as follows:

 FREE Fishing Days give beginners a chance to try out fishing for the first time or try out a new location in a participating nearby state.
 If you already have a fishing license, this could be a good time to take someone from your household who has never been fishing.

 Although permits are not needed to fish in public bodies of water in Kansas or Missouri on these designated days, all other fishing regulations remain in place.
 This means you must abide by size and number limits.
 Special permits may still be required at some county, city, or private fishing areas.
 FREE Fishing Days does not allow you to forgo those types of fishing permits.
 Trespass laws remain in effect on private property.

 Kansas: There are several urban lakes that are great locations for a quick fishing trip.
 These include:

 - Clinton SP – Lake Henry